PabloMarzoa/pm-modal/README.md

 ```

 ## Open a new modal
 You have to import the PmModalService to create new modals.
-This method, need a ComponentFactory, PmModalSize and an optional payload.
-You can see it below:
+This method needs a ComponentFactory, PmModalSize and an optional payload:

 ```ts
 import { PmModalSize } from ‘pm-modal’;